salamander2/RaspberryPi/Git_setup_notes.md

 #### Recovering past versions
 When I accidentally delete something or need to go back to a previous version, I'll figure this part out.

+I think I do something like this (in the same folder as the messed up file, in this case Flasher.py) `git checkout -- Flasher.py`